mpytlik-intel/edge-ai-suites/robotics-ai-suite/robot-vision-control/docs/source/components/rvc_control/motion_controller_plugin.rst

 Direct Universal Robot Pendant Controller
 -----------------------------------------

-The Universal Robot drivers are present in |ROS2| and fully supported, but in case another robot is employed, and the |ROS2| drivers are missing, we provided a strategy to implement a RVC Plugin able to interface with the specific robot using their custom interfaces.
-And as reference, we chose Universal Robot pretending we didn't have a |ROS2| driver.
+The Universal Robot drivers are present in ROS 2 and fully supported, but in case another robot is employed, and the ROS 2 drivers are missing, we provided a strategy to implement a RVC Plugin able to interface with the specific robot using their custom interfaces.
+And as reference, we chose Universal Robot pretending we didn't have a ROS 2 driver.

 The limitation of this plugin, is that the robot, once sent to a target, cant change destination,

 and before changing destination, the previous one has to be successfully reached.

 This limitation can of course be worked around, using fine tuned Universal specific interfaces (servoj as opposed to movep), but we didn't want to particularize the solution too much towards a very specific model

 Direct Universal Robot Pendant Controller configuration